Our Nomad Travel - It's Not a Vacation, It's a Lifestyle!

 Once we have a good list of places to visit, we estimate the number of days to stay in each one.
 Adjustments are then made so that the total equals the number of days we plan to be gone.
 (For us, there are always reasons to return to our home base, so our trips usually have a defined beginning and end.)

-We then arrange the list of cities to visit into a logical itinerary.
+We then arrange the list of cities and places to visit into a logical itinerary.
 We always consider our itinerary 'tentative' to allow for changes as the trip proceeds.

-We then make the travel arrangements, which means checking schedules and buying plane, train or bus tickets.
+Once we have decided on our next destination, we then book our transportation, which means checking schedules and buying plane, train or bus tickets.

 How Do You Get Around?
 How Do You Figure Out Where Things Are and How To Find Them?

 We learn about where things are from our maps.
-Most guidebooks have fairly good maps and we purchase better ones at book stores or news stands, wherever we can.
+Most guidebooks have fairly good maps and we obtain better ones at the Visitor Info or purchase them at book stores or news stands, wherever we can.

 Before arriving, we study the maps to get a general idea of the city plan.
-We note where the airport or station is relative to the city center and our hotel.
+We note where the airport or the train or bus station is relative to the city center and our hotel.
 We then identify a good route to get to our hotel, whether by taxi, transit or on foot.

 We almost always use the public transit systems to experience traveling the way the local folks do.
 Transit is also less expensive and often more convenient than taking a taxi when we need a ride.